5 Questions to Ask Your Web Designer About SEO

 What you want to hear: There is no right answer here, but make sure to listen and understand how extensive the SEO work will be.

 Why: So many people tell me “My designer is doing SEO for my new site” but I don’t think they really understand the extent of the work or the results they should expect.

 Just because you’re being told your new site is “SEO friendly” or involves “keywords” doesn’t mean it will actually rank better on Google.

 A web professional with a real SEO plan would go through some of these steps:

 - Keyword research, to help you identify keyword opportunities

-- A keyword to page map, showing which keywords you’re optimizing for on which pages
+- A keyword to page map, showing which keywords they’re optimizing for on which pages

 - Editing and optimizing the content you provide to better include keywords and keyword variations

-- Writing custom meta titles and descriptions for your most important pages
+- Writing custom SEO titles and descriptions for your most important pages

 - Resizing and compressing images for faster load speed